DmytroZakharov/SimpleCom/README.md

 4. Operate target device via the console
 5. Press F1 to leave its serial session and to finish SimpleCom

+# Start with command-line arguments

+You can pass serial port and baud rate to SimpleCom, for example: `SimpleCom.exe COM1 115200`

 # How to build

 Use [SimpleCom.sln](https://github.com/YaSuenag/SimpleCom/blob/master/SimpleCom.sln) on your Visual Studio.